Solicitors for company articles of association

 Dismissing a director

-Without specific rights set out in the company’s articles, the shareholders’ right to remove a director is lengthy and fraught with complexities.
-A shareholder wishing to dismiss a director will have to:
+Without specific rights set out in the company’s articles, the shareholders right to remove a director is lengthy and fraught with complexities.

 Commercial expediency required in these situations means that you will suffer problems if your articles of association do not provide for faster routes of dismissal than those provided for under the model articles downloaded on incorporation.

 The articles are a public document open for inspection by all at Companies House.
-If you want to keep details relating to shareholders rights private you will need to include provisions in a shareholders’ agreement.
-This is because the shareholders’ agreement is a private agreement not accessible by the public.
+If you want to keep details relating to shareholders rights private you will need to include provisions in a shareholders agreement.

 Amending the articles of association